art therapy session at newcircle as part of our adolescent eating disorder treatment program.

 music therapy session at newcircle

-You do not need perfect certainty to seek treatment.
-Many family members begin with a quiet realization: “Something is not right.”
+You don’t need perfect certainty to seek treatment.
+Many family members begin with a quiet realization: “Something isn’t right.”
 Early support can reduce health problems and help your teen regain stability.
 Every teen looks different, but families often notice:

 If your loved one’s eating disorder is affecting daily functioning, it is appropriate to ask about higher levels of care.